The Ultimate Guide to Apartment Hunting in Las Vegas

 Of course, we can’t talk about things to do in Las Vegas without mentioning casinos and gambling.
 Many locals don’t necessarily partake in these activities, but it’s a significant part of the city’s economy and iconic history.
 As a result, there’s always an abundance of service-centered jobs on the Las Vegas Strip and downtown Las Vegas, as well as at the many local casinos in surrounding Las Vegas neighborhoods.
 Also, casinos mean there’s never a shortage of things to do when people visit you in Las Vegas.

-There are several safe neighborhoods in Las Vegas that are quiet, family-friendly, and easily accessible from anywhere in the city.
+There are several neighborhoods in Las Vegas that are quiet, family-friendly, and easily accessible from anywhere in the city.
 Here are four neighborhoods to consider if you’re thinking about moving to Las Vegas:

 Summerlin in West Las Vegas